 In October 2021, following the U.S. Food and Drug Administration's ("FDA") authorization to proceed, we commenced dosing patients in a Phase 1 clinical trial of our breast cancer vaccine.
-This study, which is being funded by a U.S. Department of Defense grant to Cleveland Clinic, is a multiple-ascending dose Phase 1 trial to determine the maximum tolerated dose ("MTD") of the vaccine in patients with early-stage, triple-negative breast cancer as well as monitor immune response.
+This study, which is being fully funded by a U.S. Department of Defense grant to Cleveland Clinic, is a multiple-ascending dose Phase 1 trial to determine the maximum tolerated dose ("MTD") of the vaccine in patients with early-stage, triple-negative breast cancer as well as monitor immune response.
 The study is being conducted at Cleveland Clinic.
-The first segment of the study, Phase 1a, will consist of 18 to 24 patients who have completed treatment for early-stage, triple-negative breast cancer within the past three years and are currently tumor-free but at high risk for recurrence.
+During the course of the Phase 1 study, participants will receive three vaccinations, each two weeks apart, and will be closely monitored for side effects and immune response.
+The first segment of the study, Phase 1a, will consist of approximately 24 patients who have completed treatment for early-stage, triple-negative breast cancer within the past three years and are currently tumor-free but at high risk for recurrence.
 Studies show that 42% of TNBC patients will have a recurrence of their cancer, with most of the recurrences occurring in the first two to three years after standard of care treatment.
-During the course of the Phase 1a study, participants will receive three vaccinations, each two weeks apart, and will be closely monitored for side effects and immune response.
 In January 2023, the number of participants in each dose cohort was expanded, and as of August 2023, we had completed vaccinating all patients in these expanded cohorts.
 In December 2023, we presented the immunological data collected to date at the San Antonio Breast Cancer Symposium.
-The data presented show that in the vaccinated women who had been tested to date, various levels of antigen-specific T cell responses were observed at all dose levels.
-We have begun vaccinating participants in up to three additional dose cohorts at dose levels higher than the currently determined MTD and lower than the highest dose where we observed dose limiting side effects.
-Further, we have commenced vaccination of participants in the second segment of the trial, Phase 1b, that includes participants who have never had cancer, but carry certain mutations in genes such as BRCA1, BRCA2 or PALB2, that indicate a great
+The data presented show that in the vaccinated women who had been tested to date, various levels of antigenspecific T cell responses were observed at all dose levels.
+Subsequently, we began vaccinating participants in additional dose cohorts at varying dose levels of the different key components of the vaccine.
+Further, in November 2023, we commenced vaccination of participants in the second segment of the trial, Phase 1b, that includes participants who have energy between the vaccine.
+Further, in November 2023, we commenced vaccination of participants in the second segment of the trial, Phase 1c, that i

-In November 2020, we executed a license agreement with Cleveland Clinic pursuant to which the Company was granted an exclusive worldwide, royalty-bearing license to use certain intellectual property owned or controlled by Cleveland Clinic relating to certain ovarian cancer vaccine technology.
+We hold an exclusive worldwide, royalty-bearing license to use certain intellectual property owned or controlled by Cleveland Clinic relating to certain ovarian cancer vaccine technology.
 The license agreement requires us to make certain cash payments to Cleveland Clinic upon achievement of specific development milestones.
 This technology pertains to among other things, the use of vaccines for the treatment or prevention of ovarian cancers which express the anti-Mullerian hormone receptor 2 protein containing an extracellular domain ("AMHR2-ED").
 In healthy tissue, this protein regulates growth and development of egg-containing follicles in the ovary.
 While expression of AMHR2-ED naturally and markedly declines during menopause, this protein is expressed at high levels in the ovaries of postmenopausal women with ovarian cancer.
 Researchers at Cleveland Clinic believe that a vaccine targeting AMHR2-ED could prevent the occurrence of ovarian cancer.